k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 * **Load flows** — the TDM templates add the **HandleMaskAndSeqFields** flow to the load flows.
 This flow is invoked for each record to mask its PII fields and replace its sequences if needed.
 Masking is performed using the **CatalogMaskingRecord** Actor.
 * **Table-level flows** — the TDM table-level extract flow uses the **CatalogMaskingMapper** Actor to mask sensitive data.

-## Overriding the Catalog Masking
+## Overriding Catalog Masking

-- Overriding the Catalog masking may be required when there is a dependency between the PII fields.
-The Catalog masking handles each field separately.
+- Overriding Catalog masking may be necessary when PII fields are dependent on each other, as Catalog masking handles each field separately.

-- If you need to have a dependency between PII fields, you can override the Catalog masking for these fields.
+- If a dependency between PII fields is required (as in the following examples), you can override Catalog masking for those fields.

 - Examples:

   - Address — the masked city, street name, and zip code values must be related.

-  - Email — the masked email contains the masked first and last name values.
+  - Email — the masked email address contains the masked first and last name values.

 - **LU populations**: add the [Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) **after** the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor in order to override the Catalog masking.
 - **Load flows**: add the [Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) **after** the **HandleMaskAndSeqFields** flow and link them to the relevant fields in the **DbLoad** Actor in order to override the Catalog masking.